aquaMetrics/phytobenthosMetrics/CONTRIBUTING.md

 #### Pull request

-- On github create a Pull Request to master branch from your issue-1 branch
+- On Github create a Pull Request to master branch from your issue-1 branch
 - Wait for a maintainer to review, they will check no tests break, and the code has been tested if required
-- Change are merged to master and the 'test-1' branch deleted.
+- Changes are merged to master and the 'test-1' branch deleted.

 #### All Done! ☺